box-community/archived-python-hero-report/README.md

 ### Gather Box Credentials

 1. Create a Box app with the 'manage an enterprise' scope.
 2. Use a [token generator application](https://box-oauth2-mvc.azurewebsites.net) to fetch an initial access/refresh token pair.
-The authorizing account **must** be a Box enterprise admin or co-admin.
+The authorizing account **must** be a Box enterprise admin or co-admin and the Box app **must** have the "Manage an enterprise" scope enabled.

 ### Create Docker Container